 Inspirational Words of Famous Freethinkers

-Don't fall in a faint to hear it, but you don't need religion for inspiration, you don't need the supernatural to be spiritual.
+Don't fall in a faint to hear it, but you do not need religion for inspiration, you do not need the supernatural to be spiritual.
 Why should you?
 Inspiration and spirit come from the Anglo Saxon inspiren and old Latin inspīrāre, simply meaning, "to breathe."
 Right at the start these were metaphors for life itself, the quality of being more than rocks and trees.
 We breathe, rocks don't.
 And what's more natural than that?

 Even today the secular meaning lingers: team spirit, school spirit, the Spirit of '76.
 But over centuries religion has managed to co-opt or absorb the words until many assume they mean the supernatural by default, something magical, beyond the world, beyond life.